manastech/giskard/README.md

 That should be all you need to open this project and build it.
 If you find this not to be true, please create an issue and will look into it.

-If you'd rather use Eclipse or Sublime+CLI, good luck, you're on your own for the time being.
+If you'd rather use Eclipse or Sublime+CLI, good luck, you're on your own for the time being :).